1 Activity 1

 tobarplot(sum_count)

-and run that to get a barplot. - Which sum (or sums) occurred the most number of times?
+- Which sum (or sums) occurred the most number of times?

 - Based on your data, are we more likely to roll a 2 or a 7?